5 Best Vented Propane Heaters of 2023 – Reviews & Top Picks

 2. Convection Heater

-Convection heaters are noisy because they make use of a fan.
+Convection heaters are noisy because they use fans.
 However, if you are trying to heat a larger space, there is no beating a convection heater.

-Of course, you want to be able to exercise some level of control over your heater.
-The more settings you have at your disposal, the more comfortable you will be able to make your home.
+Of course, you should be able to exercise some level of control over your heater.
+The more settings you have at your disposal, the more comfortable you can make your home.
 Some units measure their settings in terms of “low, medium, high,” while others may have additional stop points.

-Where the heater goes matters.
-Some are sized to fit on tables and desks while others are designed to sit on the floor.
-And of course, most of the heating panels on our list are mounted directly onto your wall.
+Some heaters are sized to fit on tables and desks while others are designed to sit on the floor.
+However, most of the heating panels on our list are mounted directly onto your wall.

 - 2 The 5 Best Vented Propane Heaters: